Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Weak and strong graph orbifolds

 In any case, we found an essential embedded spherical $2$-orbifold in one of the Seifert pieces.
 Then the universal cover of the Seifert piece contains an essential embedded $S^2$.
 It follows that the universal cover of the Seifert piece is $\R \times S^2$ \cite[Proposition 2.13]{BMP}.
 The Seifert piece, and hence all of $\Or$, must then be diffeomorphic to a finite isometric quotient of $S^1 \times S^2$. \end{proof}

-\begin{proposition} A weak graph orbifold is the result of performing $0$-surgeries on a strong graph orbifolds. \end{proposition} \begin{proof} We start with a compact orientable $3$-orbifold $\Or$, along with a collection $\{E_i\}$ of disjoint embedded orientable Euclidean $2$-orbifolds, satisfying condition (1) of Definition \ref{defnA.22} but maybe not conditions (2) and (3).
-We introduce two operations. \\ \\ First operation : We look for a $2$-orbifold $E_j$ for which the two induced circle fibrations (coming from the adjacent Seifert bundles) are isotopic, in the sense of \cite[Chapter 2.5]{BMP}.
-If there is one, we extend the Seifert fibration over $E_j$ and remove $E_j$ from the collection.
-This terminates the first operation. \\ \\ Second operation : We look for a $2$-orbifold $E_j$ which is compressible.
-If there is one, let $\Or^\prime$ be the connected component of $\Or$ containing $E_j$.
+\begin{proposition} A weak graph orbifold is the result of performing $0$-surgeries on a strong graph orbifold. \end{proposition} \begin{proof} Suppose that Proposition \ref{propA.25} fails.
+Let $n$ be the minimal number of decomposing Euclidean $2$-orbifolds among weak graph orbifolds which are counterexamples, and let $\Or$ be a counterexample with decomposing Euclidean $2$-orbifolds $\{E_i\}_{i=1}^n$.

+We first look for a $2$-orbifold $E_j$ for which the two induced circle fibrations (coming from the adjacent Seifert bundles) are isotopic, in the sense of \cite[Chapter 2.5]{BMP}.
+If there is one then we extend the Seifert fibration over $E_j$.
+In this case, by removing $E_j$ from $\{E_i\}$, we get a weak graph decomposition of $\Or$ with $(n-1)$ Euclidean $2$-orbifolds, contradicting the definition of $n$.

+Therefore there is no such Euclidean $2$-orbifold.
+Since $\Or$ is a counterexample to Proposition \ref{propA.25}, there must be a Euclidean $2$-orbifold in $\{E_i\}$ which is compressible.
 Let $D$ be a compressing discal $2$-orbifold.
 As in Lemma \ref{lemmaA.24}, we can assume that $D$ intersects $\bigcup_i E_i$ transversally, with the intersection lying in the regular part of $D$.
 We choose such a compressing discal $2$-orbifold so that $D \cap \bigcup_i E_i$ has the smallest possible number of connected components.
-Let $C$ be an innermost circle in $D \cap \bigcup_i E_i$.
-Then $C$ bounds a discal $2$-orbifold $D^\prime$ lying in one of the Seifert bundles, say with boundary $E_k$.
+Let $C$ be an innermost circle in $D \cap \bigcup_i E_i$, say lying in $|E_k|$.
+Then $C$ bounds a discal $2$-orbifold $D^\prime$ lying in a Seifert bundle $V$ which has $E_k$ as a boundary component.